Tag Archives: Griffin

 Ah, yes.
 You are still three.

 Griffin, much to our delight, absolutely loves books.
-While he might be a bit of a spaz (and I say that lovingly), he will almost always sit down and listen to a story.
+While he might be a bit hyper (and I say that lovingly), he will almost always sit down and listen to a story.
 He has been loving the book Leonardo the Terrible Monster by Mo Willems lately.
 He has asked me to read it to him three or four times in a row in one sitting!
 Today, he plopped down on the kitchen floor and said, “I’m going to read Leonardo to you!”
 I was fortunate enough to catch it on video (sorry for the poor sound quality):